 The examination invigilators will tell you what to do.
 If you have to evacuate the room leave everything on your desk and leave the room in silence.
 You must not attempt to communicate with any other candidates during the evacuation.

-If it is absolutely necessary.
+You will not be allowed any toilet breaks during first hour and last 15 minutes of examination.
 You will be escorted by an Invigilator and will not be allowed any extra time.

 Some students receive an allowance of 25% extra time.
 Where possible such candidates will be seated in a separate room or together to minimize disturbance from other candidates who finish earlier.
 The invigilators will include the additional time when they display the finishing time of your exam on the board.